 This is where angel investment comes in.
 Angels usually invest in early-stage businesses, meaning that they’re a key source of risk capital.
 The funding they provide, combined with their business expertise, is vital to supporting small business growth.
 Through backing entrepreneurs and fostering innovation, angel investment is playing a significant role in the UK economy.

-In this article, we explain why individuals decide to become angel investors, what syndication is and the benefits this offers, and the government incentives available for angel investors.
+In this article, we explain why individuals decide to become angel investors, what syndication is and the benefits it offers, and the government incentives available for angel investors.

 We'll also discuss the angel community in Wales and what Angels Invest Wales are doing to support it.
 In terms of location, 57% of business angels in the UK are based in London and the south east.
 A high majority (80%) of London-based angels then go on to make at least make one investment inside the very same city.
 Angels Invest Wales is helping to change this, encouraging more angel investment and supporting economic growth in Wales.

 Firstly though, if you want to find out more about what angel investment is and who business angels are, read our blog post, What is an angel investor?

 We’ve mentioned that angels most often fund early-stage businesses, and this can come with a high level of risk.
 So why do they do it?